-Utilizing online model weights ensures that the error distribution evolves alongside training, thereby compelling the model to continuously learn to correct its current imperfections.
+Using online model weights ensures that the error distribution evolves alongside training, thereby compelling the model to continuously learn to correct its current imperfections.
 Gradients are detached from this process to prevent shortcut learning.
 In practice, this procedure can be efficiently implemented with KV cache.

 \textbf{Sampling Simulation Timestep.} The timestep $t_s$ in~\cref{eq:resampling} governs the trade-off between history faithfulness and error correction flexibility.
-A small $t_s$ yields low resampling strength, resulting in a degraded sample $\tilde{\boldsymbol{x}}^i$ that closely resembles its ground truth $\boldsymbol{x}^i$.
+A small $t_s$ yields low resampling strength, resulting in a degraded sample $\tilde{\boldsymbol{x}}^i$ that closely resembles its ground-truth $\boldsymbol{x}^i$.
 This encourages the model to stay faithful to the history frames and risks error accumulation~(teacher forcing is a limiting case where $t_s=0$).
-On the other hand, a large $t_s$ grants greater flexibility for error correction but raises the chance of content drifting, as the model is permitted to deviate significantly from the historical context.
+On the other hand, a large $t_s$ grants greater flexibility for error correction but raises the chance of content drift, as the model is permitted to deviate significantly from the historical context.
 Consequently, the distribution of $t_s$ should concentrate density on intermediate values while suppressing extremes.
-To model this, we chose to sample $t_s$ from logit-normal distribution $\mathrm{LogitNormal}(0, 1)$ that satisfies the above properties:
+To model this, we choose to sample $t_s$ from a logit-normal distribution $\mathrm{LogitNormal}(0, 1)$ that satisfies the above properties:

 Generally, stronger models induce fewer errors, allowing for a greater emphasis on low resampling strength, and vice versa.
-To manually bias $t_s$'s distribution, inspired by~\cite{esser2024scaling}, we apply a timestep shifting with parameter $s$ after sampling $t_s$ from the standard logit normal distribution via
+To bias the distribution of $t_s$, inspired by~\cite{esser2024scaling}, we apply a timestep shifting with parameter $s$ after sampling $t_s$ from the standard logit normal distribution via

-In implementation, we set $s < 1$ to put more weights on the low-noise part.
-After resampling, we use the degraded video $\tilde{\boldsymbol{x}}^{1:N}$ as history condition, and use the ground truth video $\boldsymbol{x}^{1:N}$ as the training objective.
+In implementation, we set $s < 1$ to put more weight on the low-noise region.
+After resampling, we use the degraded video $\tilde{\boldsymbol{x}}^{1:N}$ as history condition, and use the ground-truth video $\boldsymbol{x}^{1:N}$ as the training objective.
 The complete pseudo code for \method is shown in~\cref{alg:train}.

 \textbf{Teacher Forcing Warmup.} In the initial training phase, the model has not yet converged to the causal architecture and is incapable of generating meaningful content autoregressively.
 The model errors at this stage are dominated by random initialization rather than specific intra-frame imperfections or inter-frame accumulation.
 Therefore, performing history self-resampling can lead to uninformative learning signals and will hinder convergence.
 We therefore first warm up the model using teacher forcing.
 Once the model acquires basic autoregressive capabilities (though imperfect), we transition to \method and continue training.